thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 ## Logo {#signature-agent-parameter-logo}

-Image for quick visual identification
+The `logo` parameter provides an image reference for visual identification.

 Example